HomecareHomebase/azure-bake/ingredient-template/README.md

 ```js
 this._ctx
 ```
-This will give you access to things like the logger (which is context aware of current region/ingredient/etc.), the bake package config, environment variables (minus login credentials), The current region for the execution (if needed around primary/secondary ingredient logic), The current azure `AuthToken` that can be passed to Azure APIs, as well as the current `Ingredient` object which contains the parameters:
+This will give you access to things like the logger (which is context aware of current region/ingredient/etc.), the bake package config, environment variables (minus login credentials), the current region for the execution (if needed around primary/secondary ingredient logic), the current Azure `TokenCredential` (via `this._ctx.Credentials.modernCredentials`) for management clients, as well as the current `Ingredient` object which contains the parameters:

 ```js
 this._ingredient.properties.parameters